informatics-isi-edu/deriva-commons/owl/README.md

 ## Extract the terms and the synonyms from the ontology (on the ontology server)

-The ontology terms and synonyms are identified by using the predicates `preferred_name`, respectively `synonym`.
+The ontology terms and synonyms are identified by using the predicates defined in configuration files.
+You can find examples at [OCDM](ocdm.json) and [MONDO](mondo.json).

-We will refer the name of the ontology as `$ontology`.
+We will refer the name of the ontology as `$ontology` and the predicates configuration file as `$config`.

 On the `ontology` server, create a top directory: